 Holista CollTech Limited has operated under environmental licence 7998/1 issued by the Western Australian Department of Environment as prescribed under the Environmental Protection Act 1986.

 The licence relates to collagen extraction and purification, waste water storage and wastewater disposal pipeline to the Collie Power Station marine disposal outfall tank.
-During the financial year the Group's operations were materially conducted in accordance with the guidelines of that licence.
+During the financial year, the Group's operations were materially conducted in accordance with the guidelines of that licence.

-Other than mentioned above, during and since the end of the financial year, the directors are not aware of any particular or significant environmental issues which have been raised in relation to the Group's operations.
+In the financial year under review, the directors are not aware of any particular or significant environmental issues which have been raised in relation to the Group's operations.